 - Explain how to lead a team of varying ages and personalities to successful project outcomes.

-- Describe five key practices that can increase success as a leader.
+- Describe five key practices that can increase your success as a leader.

 All health care supply chain providers who aspire to work in leadership positions in the field.